-Please complete the application/agreement form on the reverse side of this letter and give it to your mentee who must submit it to his/her advisor by May 22nd for early submission or September 18, 2017 for regular submission.
+Please help the student complete the application/agreement form for submission to his/her advisor by May 15th for early submission or September 17, 2018 for regular submission.
 If you have any questions, please feel free to contact us, or see the Shelton High School website for further information.